DE-RSE/de-rse.github.io/en/working_groups.md

 **Get involved:** Contact [Sebastian Nielebock](https://csse.ovgu.de/Chair/Chair+Members/Scientific+Staff/Nielebock.html) to join the group.

+### Research Software Award <small>Lead: [Stella Drebber](mailto:stella.drebber@gi.de)</small>

+> The goal of this working group is to identify quality criteria for research software as a foundation for developing an evaluation matrix for the planned RSE Award, which is funded by the Klaus Tschira Foundation.
+In doing so, existing quality metrics and the procedures/evaluation systems of current awards and frameworks will be examined, while also gathering shared community perspectives through discourse.

+**Get involved:** Contact [Stella Drebber](mailto:stella.drebber@gi.de) to join the group.

 ## Former and Inactive Working Groups

 The following groups have completed their tasks or are currently inactive.